Your next Zoom presentation is a week away. And your mind is racing.

 Find ways to boost your mood before your presentation.
 Aside from helping you feel good (which in turn can boost your confidence), you’re also likely to smile often with happy thoughts.

 When you smile at your audience, they will also likely “mirror” your action and think happy thoughts.

 When you’re having a good time and sharing enthusiasm with your audience, they’ll reciprocate through their nonverbal communication.
 This means fewer folded arms and blank stares and more nodding along and smiles.

 12. Delegate the chatbox

-Have someone else take care of chat or Zoom waiting room to keep you from being distracted.
+Have someone else take care of Zoom chat or manage the waiting room to keep you from being distracted.
 This person could be the meeting host, a colleague, or someone you trust who has your back during your presentation.

 Make your presentation a two-way street.
-Here are some ways to encourage interaction and participation amongst your audience:
+Here are some ways to encourage interaction and participation amongst your audience during your Zoom meetings:

 - Ask questions.
 For example, if you’re presenting a team productivity software in Zoom, ask your audience about their top productivity problems at work.
 You can also use this time as an opportunity to transition to your next presentation slide.

 - If you have a small audience, remember each person’s name and address them using their first names.

 - Use visuals like illustrations, infographics, or a short video clip in your slide show.
 Tool recommendation: Use Piktochart Video to transform a long video into short clips.